soft-eng-practicum/AnalySim/README.md

 ```

-#### SQL database (also see Docker Compose option below)
+2. SQL database (also see Docker Compose option below)

 If you don't have a SQL database yet, download and install [PostgreSQL](https://www.postgresql.org/download/).
 See the example for [installing on Ubuntu 22.04](https://linuxhint.com/install-and-setup-postgresql-database-ubuntu-22-04/).
 Create a user account ([tutorial](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e)) and replace the `XXX` values in the `DBConnectionString` above with the correct ones.
-Once you entered the correct details, you must be able to initialize and populate the database by using the Entity Framework migration tool by rinning the following command in the `src/Analysim.Web` folder:
+Once you entered the correct details, you must be able to initialize and populate the database by using the Entity Framework migration tool by running the following command in the `src/Analysim.Web` folder:

 ```
 dotnet ef database update
 ```

-#### Azure Blob Storage
+3. Azure Blob Storage

 If you don't have an existing blob storage account, log into [Microsoft Azure](https://portal.azure.com), and create a ["Storage Account"](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) with "Blob service" enabled.
 Then, select "Access Keys" on the left sidebar menu and copy one of the keys and insert both to replace the `XXX` in the `AzureStorageConnectionString` entry above.
 You will also need to insert your storage account name.
 In the same section on Azure, you can see the formatting for the correct Connection String as a guide.
 Blob storage falls under the [free student services](https://azure.microsoft.com/en-us/free/students/).

-#### Outlook.com account
+4. Outlook.com account

 You can either use an existing Outlook account or create a new one and then fill in the `XXX` values under the section `EmailSettings` in the above file.